lllohr/Ocean_Plastic_Pollution/README.md

 ##  Project Overview
 Plastic pollution threatens food safety and quality, human health, coastal tourism, and contributes to climate change.
 Plastic pollution in the ocean has a devastating impact on marine life and ecosystems.

-The purpose of this project
+The purpose of this project is to analyze data on mismanaged plastic in oceans.

+We hope to answer the follow questions:
-1. What are the most common type of plastic found in the ocean?
+1. What are the most common types of plastic found in the ocean?
 2. Which countries pollute the most plastic?
 3. Is there a correlation between a country's GDP (Gross Domestic Product) and ocean plastic pollution?

+We chose to create visualizations of our findings in Tableau.

  ## Links to Tableau & Google Slides presentation: